Jury Duty - Summons FAQs - St. Paul & Minneapolis

 8. Will I be paid for jury service?

-All jurors receive $40.00 per day, and 56.5 cents per mile traveled to and from the courthouse.
+All jurors receive $40.00 per day, and the current mile rate for the distance traveled to and from the courthouse.
+Your mileage will be calculated by the court based on your zip code.
 If you live 60 miles or more from the courthouse, you may choose to stay overnight during your jury service and/or the night before selection.
 If you choose to stay overnight during your jury service you are paid a subsistence fee to cover your lodging, meals and incidental expenses.
 If you stay at a hotel you are required to submit a receipt before you are paid any subsistence fees.
-Please see the jury information you received in the mail or contact your Jury Clerk for the most current subsistence fees.
+Please refer to the jury information you received in the mail or contact your Jury Clerk for the most current mileage and subsistence fees.